 On the same Wave 3 query, Perplexity led with Vercel, followed by Netlify.
 Gemini opened with Vercel and listed Netlify second with a brand-own-site citation.
 Claude listed Vercel first, followed by Netlify, Railway, Render, and Fly.io.
 Grok also led with Vercel.
 The consensus still heavily favors Vercel, but the wall is no longer unbreakable.

-Even in the head-to-head "Vercel vs Netlify comparison" query, all engines that returned structured data placed Vercel first across all three waves.
-This suggests that Netlify's breakthrough was query-specific and engine-specific, not a broad repositioning.
+Even in the head-to-head "Vercel vs Netlify comparison" query, all engines placed Vercel first across all three waves.
+Netlify's breakthrough was query-specific and engine-specific, not a broad repositioning.

 Three implications stand out from this data.